aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 url: /java/specify-truetype-fonts-location/
 ---

-This topic describes the default behavior of Aspose.Words when it looks for TrueType fonts, including operating system specific differences, and shows how to specify user font sources.
+This topic describes the default behavior of Aspose.Words when it looks for TrueType fonts, including operating system specific differences, and demonstrates how to specify user font sources.

 The [FontSourceBase](https://apireference.aspose.com/words/java/com.aspose.words/FontSourceBase) class is used to specify various font sources.
 There are a few implementations of the **FontSourceBase** class: